-Subalpine forests in the Rockies are burning more now than they have in the past 2,000 years
+Subalpine forests in the Rockies are burning more now than they have in the past 2,000 years | CNN

 The current drought sets the stage for another brutal fire season in 2021, particularly in California where rainfall deficits and dead vegetation are already breaking records that scientists didn’t expect until August, Higuera said.

-Higuera's team found that last year's wildfires accounted for 72 percent of the total charred area in the subalpine forests since 1984.
-They also found the current rate of burning is 22 percent higher than the maximum average rate over the past 2,000 years -- a period of time the temperature in the Northern Hemisphere was actually slightly higher than it was during the 20th century.
+Higuera’s team found that last year’s wildfires accounted for 72 percent of the total charred area in the subalpine forests since 1984.
+They also found the current rate of burning is 22 percent higher than the maximum average rate over the past 2,000 years – a period of time when average temperatures were actually higher than they were during the 20th century.

 The study’s authors say the increase is a particularly significant climate impact, since subalpine forests typically burn less frequently than lower elevation forests.